No more deaths recorded in West Devon

 There were no more coronavirus deaths recorded over the latest weekly period in West Devon.

-The latest figures from the UK coronavirus dashboard show a total of 122 people had died in the area by May 4 – which was unchanged from on the week before.
+The latest figures from the UK coronavirus dashboard show a total of 122 people had died in the area by May 11 – which was unchanged from the week before.